starius/ScPrime/skykey/README.md

 # Skykey Manager
-The `skykey` package defines Skykeys used for encrypting files in Skynet and provides a way to persist Skykeys using a `SkykeyManager` that manages these keys in a file on-disk.
+The `skykey` package defines Skykeys used for encrypting files in Pubaccess and provides a way to persist Skykeys using a `SkykeyManager` that manages these keys in a file on-disk.